-The school provides information on sex and relationship education in a parent leaflet that is circulated in term 5, and full details are available on request.
+The school provides information on relationship and sex education in a parent leaflet that is circulated in Term 5, and full details are available on request.

-The school informs parents when aspects of the sex and relationship programme are going to be taught and provides opportunities for parents to view the videos and resources being used.
+The school informs parents when aspects of the relationship and sex programme are going to be taught and provides opportunities for parents to view the videos and resources being used.